therealharpaljadeja/DevRel/education/05-code-by-example/truffle/readme.md

-# Learn to use Truffle with the Celo Blockchain!
+# Learn to use Truffle with the Celo Blockchain

 Within this repository is a working example utilizing the tutorial below.
 If you get stuck, review the source code to reference your environment and settings.

 ## Description
 In this tutorial you will learn to:

-- Configure Truffle Framework sandbox environment
+- Configure Truffle framework development environment
-- Modify Truffle Framework to communicate with the Celo blockchain
+- Modify Truffle framework to communicate with the Celo blockchain
   - Configured multiple network types.
     - local environment
     - testnet